chipsalliance/f4pga-examples/docs/personal-designs.rst

 If you are using the provided Makefiles to build your design, the top level module in your HDL code should be declared as ``module top (...``.
-Failure to do so will result in an error from symbiflow_synth stating something similar to ``ERROR: Module 'top' not found!`` If you are using your own makefiles or commands you can specify your top level module name using the -t flag in symbiflow_synth.
+Failure to do so will result in an error from symbiflow_synth stating something similar to ``ERROR: Module 'top' not found!`` If you are using your own makefiles or commands, you can specify your top level module name using the -t flag in symbiflow_synth.

 Constraint File
 ++++++++++++++++
 The Symbiflow tool chain supports both .XDC and .PCF+.SDC formats for constraints.
+You can use XDC to define IOPAD, IOSETTINGS, and clock constraints.
+SDCs can be used to define clock constraints and PCFs can be used to define IOPAD constraints only.
 Use whichever method you prefer and add your constraint file(s) to your design directory.

+Note that if you use an XDC file as your constraint and neglect to include your own SDC, the toolchain will automatically generate one to provide clock constraints to VTR.

 Makefile
 +++++++++